Multi family real estate is an asset type that is relatively easy to understand, underwrite, and profit from over time.

 Identifying Owner Needs Off-Market

-Anyone who is looking to buy, sell, or service multi family properties may find these tools and resources helpful:
+Anyone who is looking to buy, sell, or service multi family properties may find the tools and resources in this section helpful.

-On top of what is mentioned above, the Reonomy Platform allows you to thoroughly research properties and owners off-market to see whether they might be:
+In addition to the ability to search for specific property owners and their contact information, Reonomy allows you to thoroughly research properties and owners off-market to see whether they might be:

 - Likely to sell